brickblock-io/smart-contracts/docs/ECOSYSTEM.md

   - POA Crowdsale functionality can be upgraded through `proxyChangeCrowdsaleMaster()`, pointing it to a new `PoaCrowdsaleMaster` contract
 - [PoaManager](#poamanager)
   - Deploy new contract
-    - New contract needs a function to migrate token and broker addresses into the new one
+    - New contract needs a function to migrate token and issuer addresses into the new one
     - Alternatively, continue to read from the old contract.
 This could get messy quickly, though.
   - Update address in registry
 - [Whitelist](#whitelist)